-To our Country’s Pioneers Prepping was Called Daily Life
+To our Country’s Pioneers, Prepping was Called Daily Life

-You can start your prepping journey with the resources from what to stock, how to store it as well as a plethora of tips and how tos.
-Join in the conversation, ask questions and meet new friends of like minds.
-Then become a supporter like we have.
-You’ll be glad you did when it is TEOTWAWKI…
+You can start your prepping journey with the resources from what to stock and how to store it, as well as many tips and how-tos.
+Join the conversation at Survivalist Forum, ask questions, and meet new friends of like minds.
+Then become a supporter as we have.